Maltese VS West Highland White Terrier

 Size and Appearance

 The Maltese is a small-sized dog weighing 4–7 pounds and standing 7–9 inches tall.
-In comparison, the West Highland White Terrier is small-sized at 15–20 pounds and 10–11 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The West Highland White Terrier is small-sized at 15–20 pounds and 10–11 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament